hbstack/site/content/modules/header/overview/index.md

 | ~~`theme`~~       | string  |      -       | Removed since `v0.4.0`, see [themes]({{< relref "modules/header/themes" >}}). |

 > The `logo` parameter belongs to [core module]({{< relref "modules/hb#site-parameters" >}}).

-The theme is designed to collapse the menus when the width less than 1400px, and expand when the width is great than that point.

 {{< bs/config-toggle filename=hugo >}}
 {{% code-snippet params.toml %}}